AccessDenied1/CNN_Models/README.md

 # CNN_Models
-THis repo contains the CNN models
+This repo contains the CNN models